cmarquardt/borgmatic-binary/README.md

-Unpack the `borgmatic-<version>-<architecture>.tar.gz` archive and move the three borgmatic executables (`borgmatic`, `generate-borgmatic-config` and `upgrade-borgmatic-config`) from the subdirectory `bin` to a convenient location somewhere in your PATH.
-When installing in a system directory, e.g. into `/usr/local/bin`, root permissions or using the `sudo` command will be necessary.
+Unpack the `borgmatic-<version>-<architecture>.tar.gz` archive and move the three borgmatic executables (`borgmatic`, `generate-borgmatic-config` and `upgrade-borgmatic-config`) from the subdirectory `bin` to a convenient location somewhere in your `PATH`, e.g.:

+    tar -xvf borgmatic-<version>-<architecture>.tar.gz
+    sudo cp borgmatic-<version>-<architecture>/bin/* /usr/local/bin

+ When installing in a system directory, e.g. into `/usr/local/bin` (as in the example above), root permissions or using the `sudo` command will be necessary.

 ## Building manually

 Borgmatic requires Python 3; therefore the build will fail if the default python has an older (2.x) version.
-Ideally work in a vanilla virtualenv for python3.
+The ideal setup is to work in a vanilla virtualenv for python3, in which pyinstaller is installed with:

+    pip install pyinstaller

-The build process will install both `pyinstaller` and `borgmatic` into the current python environment.
+The build process will install `borgmatic` into the current python environment.
+PyInstaller can make use [UPX](https://upx.github.io/) if it is installed;
+otherwise, the binaries will still be build, but require more space.

-Clone the repository, and then from the top directory:
+After cloning the repository, the following make targets can be used:

     make            # Builds binaries for the current system file make dist       # Creates the distribution .tar.gz file